 RECORDS

-The SVP Shareholder will establish and maintain records acceptable to the Secretary pertaining to the SVP Shareholder's receipt and use of Project Water, and other matters as the Secretary may reasonably require.
+The SVP Water User will establish and maintain records acceptable to the Secretary pertaining to the SVP Water User's receipt and use of Project Water, and other matters as the Secretary may reasonably require.
 Records will be furnished to the Secretary in such form and on such date or dates as the Secretary may reasonably require.

 ASSIGNMENT LIMITED—SUCCESSORS AND ASSIGNS OBLIGATED